-One criteria is whether the parallel system is an evolutionary advance on an existing sequential imperative system, or a revolutionary break with the imperative tradition.
-Vectorizing compilers such as Parafrase-2 [19], which accept sequential code as-is and find fine-grained parallelism automatically, are at the evolutionary end of this scale.
-Systems such as PCN [11], in which serial Fortran fragments are nested in a parallel "harness" constructed in a system based on dataflow and logic programming, represent a radical departure from the mainstream programming tradition and are at the revolutionary end of the scale.
+From the point of view of "traditional" programmers (i.e. those trained in sequential imperative languages such as Fortran and C), parallel programming systems may be classified using two criteria.
+The first is whether the parallel system is an evolutionary advance on an existing sequential imperative system, or a revolutionary break with the imperative tradition.
+Vectorizing compilers such as Parafrase-2 [PGH90], which accept sequential code as-is and find fine-grained parallelism automatically, are at the evolutionary end of this scale.
+Systems such as PCN [CT92], in which serial Fortran fragments are nested in a parallel "harness" constructed in a system based on dataflow and logic programming, represent a radical departure from the mainstream programming tradition and are at the revolutionary end of the scale.
 Many systems fall in between these two extremes, with evolutionary systems and their variants predominating.
-For example, Fortran-D [17] and Vienna Fortran [4], in which users provide directives or "hints" to control data distribution, are evolutionary, but do require some knowledge of how parallelism can be exploited to be used effectively.
-Thinking Machines Corporation's CM-Fortran [22], which adds new data-parallel operators and semantics to Fortran, is a significant enhancement to its sequential predecessor, yet from the user's point of view, the changes are not a revolutionary departure from the conventional programming view.
+For example, Fortran-D [HKK91] and Vienna Fortran [BCZ92], in which users provide directives or "hints" to control data distribution, are evolutionary, but do require some knowledge of how parallelism can be exploited to be used effectively.
+Thinking Machines Corporation's CM-Fortran [TMC91], which adds new data-parallel operators and semantics to Fortran, is a significant enhancement to its sequential predecessor, yet from the user's point of view, the changes are not a revolutionary departure from the conventional programming view.

 A complementary classification scheme describes how a system presents parallelism to users.
 We begin by distinguishing between systems in which parallelism is implicit and systems in which it is explicit, as shown in Figure 1.
+In the former, users cannot force program units to execute concurrently or serially, and are not responsible for protecting data against race conditions; these issues are handled automatically by the compiler or run-time system.
+In the latter, users have at least partial responsibility for execution order and data management.